- Things to Do

 In Arlington's Ballston neighborhood, acclaimed chef Robert Wiedmaier serves mussels in flavorful sauces at Mussel Bar & Grille.
 Like its sister restaurant Brasserie Beck in Washington, D.C., Mussel Bar & Grille pays homage to the Belgian cuisine of chef Wiedmaier’s youth.
 Enjoy mussels, oysters, pizzas, roasted seafood and other European dishes alongside the restaurant’s extensive selection of Belgian and other craft beers.

 No trip to D.C. is complete without a trip to the iconic Ben’s Chili Bowl for a half-smoke hot dog served with their signature chili, mustard and onions, a lunch that Martin Luther King Jr. occasionally enjoyed when the reverend maintained an office nearby.
-Ben’s Chili Bowl in the Rosslyn neighborhood has the same menu with the same famous spicy chili recipe as the original location on U Street in Washington, D.C.
-The Arlington location hones the design and vibe of the original shop and serves other staples like chili-cheese fries, hand-spun milkshakes and burgers.
-And if you wait until the very last minute, there's even an outpost pre-security at Reagan National Airport.
+Ben’s Chili Bowl in Reagan National Airport has the same menu with the same famous spicy chili recipe as the original location on U Street in Washington, D.C.
+And don't worry which terminal you're flying in or out of, they're located outside of the security checkpoints.

 Another neighborhood gathering spot with cultural connections, Busboys and Poets in Arlington’s Shirlington neighborhood offers the same smart literary atmosphere as the D.C. locations along with its expansive global menu.
 The combination restaurant, bookstore, lounge and theater also produces poetry slams and book readings.
 The menu features everything from vegan “beef” sliders, sweet potato hash laced with kale, and shrimp cakes with Cajun cream sauce.